 In an effort to personalize your Everplan we give you a bunch of scenarios.
 For example: “I recently had a child,” “I’m about to have surgery,” or “I’m caring for my aging parents.”
 We also have generic choices like “I need to get organized but don’t know where to start” and “I don’t know why I’m here.”

+This flows into our assessment, with more specific questions about the planning you’ve done.
 Don’t worry if you haven’t done anything yet.
 Most people haven’t, which is why we created Everplans in the first place.
 The fact that you’re doing it now is what’s important.

 This is where the magic begins to happen.
 Can’t you feel it?
 (No?
 Well, give it some time because we know it’s there.)